+The weathered rock becomes part of the soil.
+The big and

+small grains of rock mix with parts of dead plants and

+This mixture is called topsoil can hold

+water that plants need.

+animals, Topsoil

+Loam soil is topsoil.
+It has a good mixture of soil.

+holds enough water for most plants, not too much

+and not too little.

+sand, silt and clay, Loam

-3. The weathered rock becomes part of the soil.
-The big and small grains of rock mix with parts of dead plants and This mixture is called topsoil can hold water that plants need.
-4. Loam soil is topsoil.
-It has a good mixture of soil holds enough water for most plants, not too much and not too little.
-5. Plants need the nutrients in topsoil to make food by the process of Plants are food for most animals.
+- 5. Plants need the nutrients in topsoil to make food by the process of .
+Plants are food for most animals.
 Some of these animals are food for meat-eating animals.
-So without there will be no plants and no animals.
-6. We have to stop topsoil washing away when it rains because we need to grow
+So without there will be no plants and no animals. photosynthesis, topsoil - 6.
+We have to stop topsoil washing away when it rains because we need to grow . topsoil, food - 7.
+What is humus and where would you find it?